It's Such a Beautiful Day (film): Reception and legacy

-It's Such a Beautiful Day received widespread critical acclaim; it is regarded as one of the best films of 2012 and among the best animated films of all time.
+It's Such a Beautiful Day received critical acclaim; it is regarded as one of the best films of 2012 and among the best animated films of all time.
 Review aggregation website Rotten Tomatoes gives the film a score of perfect 100% based on 33 reviews, with an average rating of 8.4/10.
 The website's critical consensus calls the film "an impossibly dense and affecting piece of animated art".
 Metacritic gives the film a weighted average rating of 90 out of 100, based on reviews from seven critics, indicating "universal acclaim".

 Steven Pate of The Chicagoist wrote of the film, "There is a moment in each installment of Don Hertzfeldt's masterful trilogy of animated shorts where you feel something in your chest.
 It's an unmistakably cardiac event that great art can elicit when something profound and undeniably true is conveyed about the human condition.
 That's when you say to yourself: are stick figures supposed to make me feel this way?
 In the hands of a master, yes.
 And Hertzfeldt is to stick figures what Franz Liszt was to planks of ebony and ivory and what Ted Williams was to a stick of white ash: someone so transcendentally expert that to describe what they do in literal terms is borderline demeaning."

 Mike McCahill of The Guardian called it "funny, oddly affecting and cherishably personal" and said that "in a better world, this would be on 300 screens, and filler such as The Croods would have to be smuggled in under the radar".
 Paul Bradshaw of Total Film called it "an existential flip book and a heartbreaking black joke: stickmen have never looked so alive".
 Glenn Heath Jr. of Little White Lies gave it a 5/5 score and called it "one of the great films about memory, perspective, and past history".